MihirRajeshPanchal/MihirRajeshPanchal/README.md

 Hi, i'm Mihir Panchal,I am interested to work as a solution provider for Computer Software.
 Prefer in software development / automation / programming field having good skill in projects & design developments as well as handling all aspects of project management starts from creating demand, making it happen according to company structure.

 <ul>
-<li> 🌱 I’m currently pursuing Diploma in Shri Bhagubhai Mafatlal Polytechnic </li>
+<li> 🌱 I’m currently pursuing BTech in Computer Engineering at Dwarkadas J. Sanghvi College of Engineering </li>
 <li> 💼 Wanna colab on Projects? do reach, <a href="mailto:mihirpanchal5400@gmail.com">email</a></li>
 <li> 💬 Ask me about anything, I am happy to help </li>
 <li> ⚡ Fun fact : The more you GRIND, the more you GET💫</li>